The curriculum has been designed to provide the most rigorous academic challenges for the boys.

 The boys have one-and-a-half hours of teaching each week.
 Although the emphasis is set upon verbal and listening skills we recognise the importance of developing reading and writing skills too.
 Homework is set on a weekly basis.

-In the senior part of the school the four main skills of speaking, listening, reading and writing are practised regularly and equally to prepare the boys for the Common Entrance and scholarship examinations.
+In the senior part of the school the four main skills of speaking, listening, reading and writing are practised regularly and equally to prepare the boys for 11+.
 They have two-and-a-half hours of teaching time alongside set homework.

 Year 6 residential trip